sdsc-ordes/zarr-linked-data/README.md

 ## Fake Zarr Data
 You may not have data under the zarr format yet.
 You can define some metadata instance objects (such as in `zarr_linked_data/data/original_data.jsonld`), then define your hierarchy levels, data level and other parameters for the creation of a random Zarr test store using `zarr_linked_data/fake_data_flow.py`.
+You can find all our example data in the `data` folder, from the original jsonld metadata instance data, to the `test_store.zarr` containing random arrays as well as the jsonld metadata.

 ## Local scripts